emmercm/igir/README.md

 With a large ROM collection it can be difficult to:

-- Organize ROM files by console and name
+- Organize ROM files by console
-- Delete duplicate ROMs
-- Delete ROMs for languages you don't understand
 - Consistently name ROM files
-- Consistently archive ROMs
+- Consistently archive ROMs in mass
+- Filter out duplicate ROMs
+- Filter out ROMs for languages you don't understand
-- Know what ROMs are missing
+- Know what ROMs are missing for each console

 `igir` helps solve all of these problems!